Glasma Evolution and Bose-Einstein Condensation with Elastic and Inelastic Collisions: Kinetic Evolution with Elastic and Inelastic Collisions

 It is interesting to notice that in a weakly coupled thermal QGP one has the well-defined separation of scales, $\L\sim T$, $m_D\sim gT$, $\L_s\sim g^2T$.
 The matter becomes strongly interacting when the scales ``collapse'' together.
 One way for that to happen is to have the system become really strongly coupled $g\to 1$ which likely will be accompanied by change of underlying degrees of freedom \cite{Liao:2006ry}.
 The other possibility, as in the case of Glasma, is when the system is highly off-equilibrium and overpopulated $f\sim 1/g^2$ --- in this case all the scales also become of the same order $\L \sim m_D \sim \L_s \sim Q_s $ and make the system emerge as a strongly interacting matter.

 Clearly, both the full form ${\cal C}_{2\leftrightarrow 2}$ in (\ref{C22_full}) and the small angle approximation form in (\ref{C22_sa}) conserve the energy as well as particle number, as they should.
 In addition the Bose-Einstein distribution $f_{BE} = 1/ [e^{(p-\mu)/T}-1]$ with any $T$ and $\mu$ (in correspondence to the two conserved quantities) is the fixed point solution that makes both (\ref{C22_full}) and (\ref{C22_sa}) vanish.
+As a cautionary remark, one may notice that the small angle approximation may become questionable in low momentum regime and medium screening effects may also require improvements of the treatment here.
+Our main purpose though, is to understand the robust features of the dynamical onset process which may be not that sensitive to the details of such approximations.
+In the elastic scattering case, two very recent studies~\cite{Scardina:2014gxa,Xu:2014ega} have both studied the kinetic evolutions without the small angle approximations and have both confirmed the findings made in \cite{BLM} with small angle approximations.
+It is therefore conceivable that, keeping such caveats in mind, one can still learn useful lessons about the onset dynamics in the small angle approximations.